List of Toy Story characters: Ken

-Ken serves as a supporting antagonist for most of the third film, but later reforms.
+Ken serves as one of the two secondary antagonists for most of the third film, but later reforms.
 He was originally one of Lotso's henchmen, which caused a temporary strain in his relationship with Barbie.
-After understanding Lotso's true character, he immediately turns against him, and encourages the rest of Lotso's henchmen to do the same.
+He later turns on Lotso after understanding of his true nature and encourages Lotso's crew to do the same.
 After Lotso's defeat, he and Barbie renew their relationship and become the new leaders of Sunnyside's toy population, keeping in touch with Bonnie's toys through letters sent home in Bonnie's backpack.
 He and Barbie later come to visit Bonnie's House in Hawaiian Vacation.